wooleee/wooleee.github.io/_posts/2020-08-08-timminchin.md

 ---
 layout: posts
-title: "[Life][EN-KR]You don’t have to have a dream / 꿈이 없어도 괜찮습니다"
+title: "[Life][EN-KR]You don’t have to have a dream"
-excerpt: "Piece of Life Advice by Tim Minchin (The University of Western Australia)"
+excerpt: "Life Advice by Tim Minchin"
 published: True
 categories:
 - Life